learning-zone/angular-basics/notes/angular.md

 * **Untouched** – Opposite of touched
 * **Valid** – Checks whether all validation have passed
 * **Invalid** – opposite of valid

+#### Q. what is defer in promise?
+Defer is a object that exposes promises.
+It has three methods.

+1. Reject
+1. Resolve
+1. Notify